 The case Pigeon is a matured product that has been used by the customers for a long time.
 Currently, the development work includes new feature enhancements, fixing bugs along with customer support and maintenance related issues.
 The product has a front-end service that utilises the strong backend infrastructure to provide critical insights regarding healthcare related services.
 This product can be classified as highly critical from both the organisational and client’s perspective.
 As this is the key software that drives the organisation’s business, enables it to provide end-to-end service to their clients.
 On the other hand, the clients depend on this solution for their day-to-day services to offer critical insights from accurate data and predictive analysis.

 The product Pigeon mainly has two main streams of work, Product enhancements and Product Bug Fixing and support known as Firefighting. .
 Teams are distributed in NZ, USA and Europe and each team is specialised in special parts of the overall product.
-There are total 8 teams are involved in the product’s work streams and teams are distributed in NZ, USA, Europe and Asia.
+There are total 8 teams involved in the product’s work streams and teams are distributed in NZ, USA, Europe and Asia.
 Four teams are located in NZ, code-named as Team-R, Team-FT, Team-RT, and Team-M. Two teams are USA based, code-named as Team-FW and Team-C. Quality Assurance (QA) and Client Support teams are distributed in different parts of Europe and Asia.
 But we have collected data about most of the teams involved and the data contains information about their team structure and work specialisations.
 These data help us to get the clear understanding about the teams and their contributions in the project overall.

 Figure 4.1: System Architecture of the Product

 All the interviews of this research are from Team-R that is specialised in replication services.
 Replication service is one of the backend services of the product that figures out which bit of data needs to go to which remote machines like tablets or iPads.
 This service ensures the optimised data replication facility so that only the necessary amount of data is replicated or copied to the user’s machine to avoid copying the whole database at a time to save device space and bandwidth.
-This team has got 7 members consists of 1 Development Manager, 4 developers, 1 tester and 1 Scrum Master (SM).
-All the team members are full time and are located in NZ office.
+Team-R is located in NZ and has 7 members: 1 Development Manager, 4 developers, 1 tester and 1 Scrum Master (SM).
 The tester is a regular team member who performs the acceptance tests for all the development works before submitted to the Product or integration tester.
 The Product/Integration testers are referred as QA by all the participants, so we will use the same term to be consistent.
 All the QA members are global and located in India and Japan.
 Initially all the teams shared the QA members, but recently, they have assigned specific QA member for each team for better performance and QA experience.

 Team-C, a USA based team, is responsible for ensuring the connection establishment and transactions of data within the product features.
 There are 3 members in this team consists of a team lead, 1 developer and 1 integration tester and all of them are working from 3 different places in USA.
 This team shares the Scrum Master (SM) with the Team-R because of their overlapping functional area.
 Team-R and Team-C needs to collaborate with each other for establishing the connection before starting the data replication and properly transferring the data from database to user’s device.
 Due to this overlapping functional area, intense coordination activities are required to successfully complete their tasks.